Professor of Computer Sciences and Human-Computer Interaction

 I obtained the HDR at the Univerité Paul Sabatier (2016) and the PhD (2004) at the Université Capitole, both in Toulouse, France.
 I was post-doctoral fellow (2006-2007) at the Université catholique de Louvain-la-Neuve, Belgium.
 I hold a master degree in Computer Sciences (1999) from the Universidade Federal do Rio Grande do Sul, Brazil.

-I am Secretary for the IFIP TC 13 (Human-Computer Interaction) since 2013, member of the IFIP WG 13.4/2.7 (User Interface Engineering), the WG 13.2 (Methodologies for User-Centered Systems Design), and the IFIP committee on IoT.
+I am French Representative (since April 2021) and secretary (since 2013) of the IFIP TC 13 (Human-Computer Interaction), member of the IFIP WG 13.4/2.7 (User Interface Engineering), the WG 13.2 (Methodologies for User-Centered Systems Design), and the IFIP committee on IoT.
 From 2014 to 2019 I served as chair of the WG 13.2.
 I am member of the Steering Commitee of IFIP TC13 INTERACT conference and senior advisor of INTERACT 2021.

 My research is concerned by the Engineering of Interactive Systems.
 I try to find answers to questions such as: How to describe interactive systems?
 How to assess interactive systems ?
 Which kind of usability problems can be detected at different phases of the development process?
 In which extension the identification of usability problems can be automated ?
 How to help designers and developers (which are ultimately users of tools to build interactive systems) to build usable interactive systems?
 How to take into account the diversity of users and their needs, specially when users' needs are be evolutive and volatile?
 For that, I rely on model-based approaches (mainly dialogue models and tasks models) to describe interactive systems, specify users' needs, evaluate the user interaction through the specificiation of the systems, and support the communication of designers and developers of interactive systems.